[FAQs] The Customer Excellence Agency

 Customer Excellence Activation is the work of turning customer-centric intent into lived customer experience and lived experience into durable commercial impact.

-It operationalizes Customer Excellence as a commercial system, not a CX initiative.
+It operationalizes Customer Excellence as a commercial operating system, not a CX initiative.
 The focus is on building the leadership conviction, culture, ways of working, and commercial infrastructure required for organizations to consistently deliver what they promise, at scale and under pressure.

 This work embeds Customer Excellence as the fourth pillar of commercial excellence, alongside Sales, Marketing, and Launch.
 The objective is not episodic improvement, programs, or pilots.
 It is a durable, structural change that ensures brand promise, product value, and experience delivery move together as one system.